Loudoun County Public Schools: Elementary schools

-LCPS currently has 52 elementary schools, which are nearly all community based, with over half of them opening in the last 10 years.
+LCPS currently has 52 elementary schools, which are nearly all community based, with over half of them opening in the last 20 years.
 Newer elementary schools throughout the county can carry approximately 800 to 875 students.
 Older elementary schools in the eastern part of the county can carry anywhere from 400–600 students.
 There are some rural elementary schools in Loudoun County as well, nearly all of them in the western part of the county.
 They are much smaller in size and are much older facilities, typically holding enrollments of about 100–150 students.
 Since the opening of Buffalo Trail Elementary School, all elementary schools are built with a two-story design that can carry 875 students.

-Another elementary school (currently unnamed, referred to as ES-32) is planned for construction between Lightridge High School and Hovatter Elementary School, with an expected opening in time for the 2024-2025 school year.
+Another elementary school, Henrietta Lacks Elementary School, is under construction between Lightridge High School and Hovatter Elementary School, with an expected opening in time for the 2024-2025 school year.